Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Training setup and main results

-The boundedness assumption on $\bfm$ is mild.
-For example, it holds as soon as the covariates are normalized, for instance $\bx_i \in [0,1]^d$.
-The density assumption is included for technical reasons; it simplifies the proofs of our main results.
-We do not believe this assumption is intrinsically necessary for the results described below.
+The boundedness assumption on $\bfm$ is mild, e.g., it holds as soon as the covariates are normalized, for instance $\bx_i \in [0,1]^d$.
+The density assumption is included for technical reasons.
+We do not believe it is intrinsically necessary for our results.
 We now present our main results.
 We show that a deep model of CA layers learns the Bayes-optimal prediction rule in-context for this multi-modal problem.